-With Location Based Charging enabled, the Charge Mode and Charge Limit Preference are saved and set back to the customer's preference every time the vehicle is returned to the saved home location.
-When the vehicle is not at the saved home location, then the vehicle will default to the lower limit of Charge Limit Preference, and the Charge Mode will be set to Immediate, When Location Based Charging is on and the vehicle is away from the saved home location, then the selection for the charge mode will be disabled and the selection will be grayed out.
+With Location Based Charging enabled, the Charge Mode and Portable Cord Limit Preference are saved and set back to the customer's preference every time the vehicle is returned to the saved home location.
+When the vehicle is not at the saved home location, then the vehicle will default to the lower limit of Portable Cord Limit Preference, and the Charge Mode will be set to Immediate.
+When Location Based Charging is on and the vehicle is away from the saved home location, then the selection for the delayed charge modes will be disabled and the selection will be graved out.

-After 90 days, a notification will display and the Charge Limit Preference will need to be reset for the next 90 days.
-See "Important Information about Portable Electric Vehicle Charging" earlier in this section.
+After 90 days, a notification will display and the Portable Cord Limit Preference will need to be reset for the next 90 days.
+See "Important Information about Portable Flectric Vehicle Charging" earlier in this section.